Kim Franklin, Academic Program Manager

 - Professional Plans:

-Once the Academic Program Administrator has your Reader’s Letter, you may submit your dissertation to the library.
-Submission details here: https://www.library.jhu.edu/library-services/electronic-theses-dissertations/ There is a $60 ETD submission fee that the Department will cover.
-When you are ready to submit, please contact the Academic Program Administrator to arrange a funds transfer.
+Once the Academic Program Manager has your Reader’s Letter, you may submit your dissertation to the library.
+Please see submission details here.
+There is a $60 ETD submission fee that the CS Department will cover.
+When you are ready to submit, please contact the Academic Program Manager to arrange a funds transfer.

-You will receive an email confirmation from etd-support@Jhu.edu indicating that your dissertation was approved by the library.
-Forward that approval email to the Academic Program Administrator for conferral processing.
+You will receive an email confirmation from email@example.com indicating that your dissertation was approved by the library.
+Forward that approval email to the Academic Program Manager for conferral processing.

 - Apply to graduate in SIS.
-Go to your SIS Self-Service drop down menu, chose Registration, Program of Study and Apply to Graduate—then complete all required fields and click SUBMIT.
-Lots of students forget this part.
-See additional apply to graduate details here: https://studentaffairs.jhu.edu/registrar/students/graduation/
+Go to your SIS Self-Service drop-down menu and choose Registration, Program of Study, and Apply to Graduate.
+Then complete all required fields and click SUBMIT.
+(Lots of students forget this part!)
+See additional graduate application details here.

-- Confirm that the Academic Program Administrator has your Reader’s Letter and your ETD approval.
+- Confirm that the Academic Program Manager has your Reader’s Letter and your ETD approval.

-- Inform the Academic Program Administrator of your last day on payroll as soon as possible.
-Overpayments often occur if this information isn’t provided 2 weeks prior to your last day.
-Settling up with the University can be a challenge so best to avoid it if you can.
+- Inform the Academic Program Manager of your last day on payroll as soon as possible.
+Overpayments often occur if this information isn’t provided two weeks prior to your last day.
+Settling up with the university can be a challenge, so it’s best to avoid it if you can.

-- Reach out to Revelie Niles at email@example.com if you haven’t yet, but wish to pick up your MSE degree.
-She will be provide you with further instructions.
+- Reach out to Revelie Niles if you haven’t yet—but still wish to—pick up your MSE degree.
+She will provide you with further instructions.

-- International students need to be in touch with the Office of International Students at firstname.lastname@example.org to apply for OPT.
+- International students must be in touch with the Office of International Students to apply for OPT.
 The application and approval process can take some time, so start the process as soon as possible.

 - Check your transcript make sure you don’t have any missing grades.
-If you do, work together with the Academic Program Administrator to resolve the issues.
-After graduation, there can be no changes made.
+If you do, work together with the Academic Program Manager to resolve any issues.
+No changes can be made after graduation.

-- Obtain your diploma at Johns Hopkins Commencement.
+- Obtain your diploma at the Johns Hopkins Commencement Ceremony.